ModelEarth/localsite/start/steps/README.md

 <a href="../../../apps/">View Starter Samples</a> - maps, charts, widgets.

-Learn more about [JAM Stack Development](https://jamstack.org) - the process of creating fast sites using static pages with CSV files, JSON and APIs.
+Learn more about [JAM Stack Development](https://jamstack.org) - the process of creating fast sites using static pages with CSV files, JSON&nbsp;and&nbsp;APIs.

 Edit online using [stackedit.io](https://stackedit.io/) and [Dillinger Markdown to HTML](https://dillinger.io/)